Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the stable radius case

 (One can check that these two descriptions give rise to the same jump times and embedded chain.)
-Each time we cancel a jump, with probability one half it was a coalescence in the original system, but the key point is that if there are no cancelled jumps, then there was no coalescence.
+Each time we cancel a jump, with probability one half it was a coalescence in the original system (compare the second and third terms on the r.h.s. of \eqref{perturbation}), but the key point is that if there are no cancelled jumps, then there was no coalescence.

-It therefore suffices to show that we can find $\delta_3>0$ such that, for sufficiently large $n$, the probability that an event is cancelled in the interval $[0,\delta_3 n^{1-\gamma}]$ is smaller than $\e/(4K(K-1))$.
+It therefore suffices to show that we can find $\delta_2\in (0,\delta_1]$ such that, for sufficiently large $n$, the probability that an event is cancelled in the interval $[0,\delta_2 n^{1-\gamma}]$ is smaller than $\e/(4K(K-1))$.